ORCID/orcid-member-services/README.md

     - Wait for it to start
     - Go to [http://localhost:8761/#/](http://localhost:8761/#/) and sign in with the admin credentials `admin / admin`

+2. Start the JHipster console:

+    - Start Docker desktop
+    - Open a new terminal
+    - cd orcid-member-services/jhipster-console/
+    - Run ```docker-compose up```
+    - Wait for it to start
+    - Go to [http://localhost:5601](http://localhost:5601) to see Kibana logging dashboard

-2. Start the JHipster gateway:
+3. Start the JHipster gateway:

     - Start MongoDB
     - Open a new terminal